xuankimtran/docs-1/pages/katalon-analytics/docs/manage-user-profile.md

 redirect_from:
 ---

-The TestOps Profile page allows you to manage your TestOps profile settings, including your profile photo, username, and password.
+The TestOps Profile page allows you to manage your TestOps profile settings, including your profile photo, username, job title, and password.

 This guide shows you how to manage your TestOps profile settings.